Historically notable Scout camps

 There are hundreds of scout camps around the world.
 Some of these are historically notable Scout camps.
 Each Scouting association runs its own camp.
 For example, in the United States, a number of national camps are run by the Boy Scouts of America, and the local councils run the greatest number of camps.
 The two most important factors in establishing notability are the age of the camp, and its impact on the local community or country where it is located.

 Oldest Boy Scout Camps of the BSA

 In the United States, summer camps were an important part of 20th century culture.
 Many camps are notable for their impact, few are more than 80 years old.
-The oldest scout camp may be Owasippe Scout Reservation in Michigan.
+The oldest scout camp is the Owasippe Scout Reservation in Michigan founded in 1911 by the Chicago Area Council.
+In 2026 Owasippe celebrated 115 years in continuous operation.